-Expert advice about salt-free water softener systems, including what they are and when you might want to choose one.
+Expert advice about salt-free water conditioning systems, including what they are and when you might want to choose one.
 Includes discussion of electronic or magnetic water softeners.

 Some people are concerned about the health effects of the sodium that softeners put in water.
 Be aware that most health concerns are over intake of sodium chloride, not the sodium bicarbonate that results from softening water.
 In addition, opinions expressed in the New England Journal of Medicine minimize concerns about the amount of salt introduced by water softeners.

 One option is to bypass one or more cold water faucets in the house that are used for drinking water.
 Some people connect a standard unit only to the hot water side of the water supply system; unfortunately, with this option, you forfeit some of the benefits of having soft water in the shower, laundry, and wherever else cold water is mixed with hot since only about half of the water is softened.

 Another option is to install a reverse-osmosis water filter that will remove salt from drinking water.
 For more about water filters, see Types of Water Filters.

 Although the amount of sodium added is minimal compared to a healthy person’s normal diet, people who have been advised by a doctor to reduce sodium intake may want to consider a unit that regenerates with a potassium-chloride salt substitute rather than sodium.

 This video offers a brief description of a typical salt-free water conditioner:

 With chelation, the metal ions that cause hard water, primarily magnesium and calcium, are bound to a chelating agent.
 As a result, these minerals are suspended in the water.
 Water softeners that utilize this technology are actually descalers—they don’t reduce the hard water minerals but rather keep minerals from being deposited as scale to the surfaces of water-using appliances and pipes through which the water passes.
 Scale can build up where water sits, however, such as in a water heater.